iSathyam31/CardioPredict/README.md

 ### Random Forest
 - Evaluated with different numbers of trees and depths.

-### Simple Neural Network (SNN)
-- Implemented a simple neural network with one hidden layer.

 ## Hyperparameter Tuning
 Hyperparameter tuning was performed using GridSearchCV and RandomizedSearchCV.
 Despite this, the logistic regression model without hyperparameter tuning yielded the best performance.